smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid identity.md

 1. What features will allow you to optimize authentication in your solution to satisfy the following customer requirements?

     - multi-factor authentication

     - self-service password reset

     - replacing password-based authentication with biometrics-based sign-in

     - Multi-Factor Authentication

       - Azure Multi-Factor Authentication (MFA) helps safeguard access to data and applications.
 It provides an additional layer of security using a second form of authentication.
 MFA can be used in combination with Conditional Access and Azure AD Identity Protection.
 It is also an essential part of configuring Self-Service Password Reset (SSPR).

     - Self-Service Password Reset

       - Self-Service Password Reset (SSPR) allows users to reset their password in a secure way using the same methods they use for multi-factor authentication.
 Combining Self-Service Password Reset with password writeback that can be enabled by using Azure AD Connect allows users to reset passwords of their Active Directory accounts.

     - Windows Hello for Business

       - In Windows 10, you can use Windows Hello for Business to replace passwords with strong two-factor authentication.
 This authentication consists of a new type of user credential that is tied to a device and uses a biometric or PIN.
 Windows Hello for Business lets user authenticate to an Active Directory or Azure Active Directory account.

         While Windows Hello for Business can be implemented exclusively in on-premises environments, its deployment can be simplified by leveraging Azure AD and Azure AD Connect in hybrid scenarios.
 Considering that one of design objectives in our proposed solution was minimizing infrastructure footprint, the recommended approach in this case is to use Hybrid Azure AD joined Key Trust Deployment, which can be implemented in combination with Azure AD pass-through authentication (eliminating the need for federation servers).

-         Note that Windows Hello for Business with a key does not support RDP.
+        **Note**: Windows Hello for Business with a key does not support RDP.
 RDP does not support authentication with a key or a self-signed certificate.
 RDP with Windows Hello for Business is supported with certificate-based deployments.

         One of the prerequisites for implementing Hybrid Azure AD joined Key Trust Deployment of Windows Hello for Business is registration of Windows 10 client devices in Azure Active Directory.
 In the proposed solution, this is performed by leveraging the functionality of Azure AD Connect, which starting with version 1.1.819.0, includes a wizard that significantly simplifies the registration process.
 The wizard configures the Active Directory service connection points (SCPs) for device registration.

         For the information regarding other prerequisites and the process of implementing Hybrid Azure AD joined Key Trust Deployment of Windows Hello for Business, refer to *Hybrid Azure AD joined Key Trust Deployment* at <https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust>.

 *Optimizing authorization configuration*

 1. What features will allow to optimize authorization in your solution to satisfy the following customer requirements?

--   privileged identity management
+    - Privileged Identity Management

     - identity protection

     - Privileged Identity Management

       - Azure AD Privileged Identity Management (PIM) is a service that facilitates managing, controlling, and monitoring access to cloud resources, including Azure AD, Azure, and other Microsoft Online Services, such as Office 365 and Microsoft Intune.

       - Privileged Identity Management provides time-based and approval-based role activation to mitigate the risks of excessive, unnecessary, or misused access permissions on cloud resources, including the following capabilities:

         - Provide just-in-time privileged access to Azure AD and Azure resources

         - Assign time-bound access to resources

         - Require approval to activate privileged roles

-            - Enforce multi-factor authentication to activate any role
+        - Enforce multi-factor authentication to activate any roles

         - Ensure that a rationale is provided as part of elevation approval process

         - Configure notifications triggered by activation of privileged roles

         - Facilitate access reviews to validate whether users still are eligible for role assignment or elevation

         - Track elevation events

-          Note that Privileged Identity Management requires Azure AD Premium P2 licensing.
+          **Note**: Privileged Identity Management requires Azure AD Premium P2 licensing.

 *Optimizing access control and management of applications and devices*

 1. What features will allow optimization of access control and management of applications and devices to satisfy the following customer requirements?

     - Mobile device management

     - Conditional access

     - Remote access to on-premises applications integrated with Active Directory

     - B2B

     - B2C

     - Mobile Device Management

       - With a growing number of Windows 10 devices, Contoso will need a mobile device management solution, such as Microsoft Intune, that integrates with the proposed hybrid identity model.
 Microsoft Intune leverages Azure AD as its identity provider and supports automatic enrollment as devices are joined to Azure AD.
 It provides a wide range of device and application management features, including configuration and compliance policies, software deployment, remote administration, and support for multi-identity (which separates corporate and personal data).

         Microsoft Intune licensing is included in the Enterprise Mobility + Security (EMS) suite (along with the Azure AD Premium P2 licensing).

     - Azure AD Conditional Access

       - As mentioned earlier, Azure AD Conditional Access policy allows customers to restrict access to resources that integrate with Azure AD based on a wide range of criteria, including Azure AD group membership, target resource, device platform and state (such as Hybrid Azure AD join), network location, client application being used to access the resource, sign-in risk (evaluated by relying on Azure AD Identity Protection), and device compliance (evaluated by using Microsoft Intune compliance policies).

     - Azure AD Application Proxy

       - As mentioned earlier, Azure AD Application Proxy provides seamless access to on-premises line of business (LOB) applications, Office 365, or any other SaaS-based application integrated with Azure AD.

     - Azure AD B2B

       - Azure AD business-to-business (B2B) functionality allows customers to grant access to applications and services integrated with their individual Azure AD tenants to guest users from other organizations.
 The capabilities available to guest accounts mirror, for the most part, those available to users that belong to the same Azure AD tenant.
 Guest accounts are provisioned via a straightforward invitation and redemption process, allowing invitees use their own credentials to authenticate.
 Since the partner organizations continue to rely on their own identity management solutions, additional administrative overhead is minimized.

         While the partner guest accounts are stored in the same Azure AD tenant as the user accounts of members of the organizations that provide access to its resources, they are easy to distinguish since their **userType** attribute is set to **Guest**.
 However, the process of granting access to cloud-based apps is the same.
 In addition, you have the option of granting guest accounts access to on-premises apps.
 Details depend on the authentication capabilities of the apps.

            - SAML: if on-premises apps use SAML-based authentication, these apps can be made available to Azure AD B2B guests directly from the Azure portal by adding them to Azure AD based on the non-gallery application template and then using Azure AD Application Proxy to publish them, with Azure AD configured as the authentication source

            - Integrated Windows Authentication (IWA) and Kerberos Constrained Delegation (KCD): if on-premises apps rely on Active Directory for authentication, then they not only need to be added to Azure AD and published via the Azure AD Application Proxy, but the B2B guest users must be added as users to Active Directory.
 There are two methods available that can be used to create the guest user objects that are required for authorization in the on-premises directory:

                - Microsoft Identity Manager (MIM) and the MIM management agent for Microsoft Graph.

                - A PowerShell script.
 Using the script is a more lightweight solution that does not require MIM.

-              For more information regarding this subject, refer to *Grant B2B users in Azure AD access to your on-premises applications* at <https://docs.microsoft.com/en-us/azure/active-directory/b2b/hybrid-cloud-to-on-premises>
+              For more information regarding this subject, refer to *Grant B2B users in Azure AD access to your on-premises applications* at <https://docs.microsoft.com/en-us/azure/active-directory/b2b/hybrid-cloud-to-on-premises>.

     - Azure AD B2C

       - Azure Active Directory B2C provides business-to-customer identity as a service.
 Customers can use their preferred social, enterprise, or local account identities to authenticate in order to access applications and APIs offered by your organization.
 B2C requires an Azure AD tenant separate from the one used by organization's users and applications (and, consequently, different from the one that is used in B2B scenarios).
 In order to make your applications and APIs available via an Azure AD B2C tenant, you need to register them with that tenant.

         For more information regarding this subject, refer to *Technical and feature overview of Azure Active Directory B2C* at <https://docs.microsoft.com/en-us/azure/active-directory-b2c/technical-overview>

 ## Checklist of preferred objection handling